nicodoggie/bastion-falls/site/content/languages/hick/early-hick/_index.md

    - thral-ʔer "to be sacred" (sacred-ACT)
    - thren-ʔer "to watch" (watch-ACT)

-### Directional System
+### Spatial System

+Early Hick's directional system marks the goal of the motion verb, supplanting the use of the ergative case in those contexts.

 1. Basic Directionals

-   - -ter "to, towards"
-   - -ris "from, away"
-   - -im "into"
+   - -aes: illative "inward, into"
+   - -imris: ellative "outward, from"
+   - -itar: superessive "upward, upon"
+   - -asam: subessive "downward, onto"
+   - -esp: sublative "under, below"
+   - -sim: translative "change of state, become"
-   - -aes "along" Examples:
+   - Examples:
-   - ward-ter "to direct to"
+     - keth-aes "into the sea"
-   - mal-ris "from the pool"
+     - keth-imris "from the sea"
-   - keth-im "into the sea"
+     - tor-itar "upward to the peak"
-   - wad-aes "along the path"
+     - tor-asam "downward from the peak"
 2. Complex Directionals
-   - -imris "through" (combination of -im and -ris) Examples:
-   - mater-imris "through the vessel"
-   - val-imris "through the valley"
+   - -aes-imris: translative "change of state, become"
+     - formal, reduced to shorter -sim

 ## Nominal Morphology